Protesters on both sides clash over school reopening

-ROCHESTER, NY (WROC)- A rally in on an Interstate 490 overpass by Cobb’s hill Park drew both sides of the re-opening schools battle; one side chanting ‘not until safe’, the other saying ‘it’s time’, but for at least two protesters the rally lead to a conversation about change.
+ROCHESTER, NY (WROC) — A rally in on an I-490 overpass by Cobb’s Hill Park drew both sides of the reopening schools battle — one side chanting ‘not until safe’, the other saying ‘it’s time’.
+But for at least two protesters the rally lead to a conversation about change.

 Parents Teachers with The Rochester Organization of Rank and File Educators (RORE) organized a rally Monday.